Newsletter: Read the latest issue

 Find the information you need to conduct your research and academic studies

-Beginning in 2012, KCUMB engaged students, faculty, staff and administrators, in partnership with Helix Architecture, to outline a Campus Master Plan.
-These renovations and additions to our campus will ensure that KCUMB has the best possible academic resources for its students, and the University community has the top-notch facilities necessary to continue to grow and compete in its next 100 years.
+Beginning in 2012, KCU engaged students, faculty, staff and administrators, in partnership with Helix Architecture, to outline a Campus Master Plan.
+These renovations and additions to our campus will ensure that KCU has the best possible academic resources for its students, and the University community has the top-notch facilities necessary to continue to grow and compete in its next 100 years.

 The Safety and Emergency Management Department has a clear view of campus and Independence Avenue after relocating from the Administration Building to the east side of the first floor in Smith Hall.
 This expanded location includes space for security offices and a dispatch switchboard.